AstraZeneca pain weighs on FTSE, Diageo makes merry after results

 LONDON, July 27 (Reuters) - A punishing fall in AstraZeneca's shares after the failure of a key lung cancer study for the pharma company offset the impact of earnings-led gains for drinks giant Diageo on Britain's top share index.

-Britain's FTSE 100 index fell 0.2 percent on Thursday, in line with the broader European market.
+Britain's FTSE 100 index was flat in percentage terms at 7,450.92 points by 0836 GMT on Thursday, while the broader European market was slightly negative.

-It was a rough day for AstraZeneca which lost around $13 billion of its market value as its shares plunged 15.7 percent, its worst day on record.
+It was a rough day for AstraZeneca which lost around $13 billion of its market value as its shares plunged 15.8 percent, putting it on track for its worst day on record.

 The healthcare firm's combination of two injectable immunotherapy drugs, durvalumab and tremelimumab, failed to help patients as hoped in a study which was seen as key to proving the value of the group's new drug pipeline.